rachelesmee/website/foss4gukonline2020/sessions.md

 # Working with big spatial data workflows (or, what would John Snow do?)

-María Arias de Reyna Domínguez	Red Hat
+María Arias de Reyna Domínguez,	Red Hat

 _In situations where we have to handle big spatial data, I wonder: What would John Snow do?
 He would like us to use the proper FOSS4G tools._